DavideLusuardi/NLU_Assignment2/README.md

 ## Description
 The source code file is a Python notebook and can be opened with Jupyter or Google Colab.
 Documentation and description of the code is present in the notebook.

+The `data` folder contains a subfolder `conll2003` that contains training and test dataset of CoNLL 2003.

+The file `conll.py` is located in root folder.